 We have made significant contributions at the interface between nuclear physics and mesoscopic physics.
 In particular, we have developed a theory to quantify the mesosopic fluctuations of the conductance and other observables in almost-isolated quantum dots.
 This theory is based on random-matrix theory, developed by Wigner and others to explain the statistical fluctuations of the neutron resonances in the compound nucleus.
 For reviews see RMP 2000 and Nobel Symposium 2001.

 The fluctuation-dominated regime is common to nanoparticles and nuclei, even though their gaps differ by six orders of magnitude.
-(For a recent review see the chapter in 50 years of nuclear BCS (2013).)
+For a review see the chapter in 50 years of nuclear BCS (2013).